Shantnu25/ga-learner-dst-repo/Amazon_Alexa_Reviews/README.md

 ## Amazon Alexa Reviews

 I am working in the amazon company as data scientist.
-They want you to focus on customer reviews on there alexa product.
+They want me to focus on customer reviews on there alexa product.
-So, our aim is to classify the unhappy customer based on the features 'rating', 'date', 'variation', 'verified_reviews', 'feedback'.
+So, my aim is to classify the unhappy customer based on the features 'rating', 'date', 'variation', 'verified_reviews', 'feedback'.
 So let's work on the customer reviews.

 ### About the Dataset: